jasmaa/cursecov/README.md

 # cursecov

-Analyzes the percentage of swear word comments in JS projects.
+Analyzes and enforces a threshold percentage of swear word comments in JS projects.

 ## Why